-Rather than attending live lectures, students will view on-line course videos.
+Rather than attending live lectures, students will view on-line course videos that your instructor has recorded and provided in Canvas.
 Problems will be assigned from the textbook and from Canvas.
 Access to an internet-connected computer is required.
 Students should check Canvas frequently for e-mails and announcements.
 Although course content will be delivered on-line, the unit tests and the final exam will be administered in an on-campus, proctored environment.
 Dates for the unit tests and the final exam are provided in Canvas.